TwistingTwists/obsidian-tools/w-51-running.md

 	- [ ] bg music
 	- [ ] voice change
 - [ ] Do not delete voice anymore
+- [ ] store voice_id and use that for regeneration
-- [ ] # todo: abhi-bg-music: make this method async.
+- [ ] # todo: abhi-bg-music: make this method async

 - [ ] sync the background music on cco  - sync with semyon on frontend
 	- [ ] make sure backend video scene is created BEFORE api call returns the scenes from backend - video generation prototype task